akretion/docky/README.rst

     docky init

-It will create you a .env file you have to edit.
+It will create for you a .env file that you have to edit.
 You can also start from a template like this one : https://github.com/akretion/docky-odoo-template Note that the template presumes that you have a running Traefik container on the "traefik" docker network.

 Build a project
 ---------------

-Very recommended: use `ak` to build the projet.
+Very recommended: use `ak` to build the project.
 Follow the documentation here : https://github.com/akretion/ak